MohammedMawi/being-there-together/README.md

 # Setup Instructions

 The steps we need for deploying the webapp on heroku, testing locally with localhost, and the files you will use within the python virtual environment.
-Remember - we need to _package_ the content to deploy the app.. you probably definitely might want to read this regarding [python virtual environments](https://medium.com/co-learning-lounge/create-virtual-environment-python-windows-2021-d947c3a3ca78) (anaconda/conda virtual environment setup is also explained in the article as is a general setup for a virtual environment - like we did for lab)
+Remember - we need to _package_ the content to deploy the app.. you probably definitely might want to read this regarding [python virtual environments](https://medium.com/co-learning-lounge/create-virtual-environment-python-windows-2021-d947c3a3ca78) (anaconda/conda virtual environment setup is also explained in the article as is a general setup for a virtual environment - like we did for lab) .. also helpful [pip in windows and unix](https://pip.pypa.io/en/stable/cli/pip/)

 ## Steps